 7. 20x1K on the road

-Simply put, you are running 1 kilometer repetitions on the road, twenty times with a 1 kilometer recovery jog in between each repetition.
+You are running 1 kilometer repetitions on the road, twenty times with a 1 kilometer recovery jog in between each repetition.

 If you do not have a Garmin GPS Watch you can substitute this workout with doing 20, 2-minute reps followed with 1-minute recovery jog in between.